 - Looking at her in-story personality and characterization, it would seem as if she feels inadequate compared to the pure and original Jeanne d'Arc.
 Within the metagame, however, you'd be hard-pressed to find anyone who wouldn't favor Jeanne Alter's Avenger class, massive attack stat and pro-active play-style use over the original Jeanne's defensive support usage.

 - Due to being some kind of evil spirit, Ruler Jeanne can simply exorcise her if she feels like doing it.
 But in-game, Jeanne Alter has class advantage over Ruler.

-- Glass Cannon: Even moreso than her fellows and a perfect contrast to vanilla Jeanne's Stone Wall status: her attack stat is the highest in the game to datenote and her deck, skills and NP lends itself to a Buster-oriented fighting style to maximize her raw damage, but she has less HP than a significant number of four-star Servants and, of course, no defense bonus against any other Class except Ruler.
+- Glass Cannon: Even moreso than her fellows and a perfect contrast to vanilla Jeanne's Stone Wall status: her attack stat is the highest in the game to datenote and her deck, skills and NP lends itself to a crit-heavy, Buster-oriented fighting style to maximize her raw damage, but she has less HP than a significant number of four-star Servants and, of course, no defense bonus against any other Class except Ruler.
 Her third skill is a mixed blessing in this respect: it costs 1,000 HP to use, but also grants a turn of invulnerability and a Buster buff to further increase her damage.

 - Gratuitous French: Her Noble Phantasm's name, La Grondement Du Haine.
 French language uses gendered determiners even for genderless things, and in that case they got both wrong.

 - Harem Seeker:

 - Her wish for the Grail?
 She wants to have a love/hate relationship with a bunch of pretty and edgy boys and for them to accompany her while doing her avenging.